Parallel processing in immune networks: Introduction

+Indeed, despite a clear interest in compassing these multitasking capabilities of the immune system, and despite dramatic evidences of their failures (e.g. in advanced H.I.V. progression several opportunistic infections, altogether, become fatal \cite{silvia1,silvia2,silvia3}), much efforts are still required, from both experimental and theoretical viewpoints, in order to get a clear picture.
+In this work we will trying to tackle the problem via a statistical mechanics approach, focusing on multitasking associative networks.

+As a necessary first step, here we will restrict to the ``low storage regime'', where the number of helpers is considerably larger than that of B-cells.
+This is clearly an approximation, however it still poses the basis for a general comprehension of parallel processing in biological devices and opens interesting questions on the capabilities of diluted (real) networks.

 The paper is organized as follows.
-In section $2$ we review the minimal, fully-connected model previously introduced in \cite{JTB}, while in Sec.~$3$ we explain how dilution is introduced and we scaffold the statistical-mechanics analysis, then, in Sec.~$4$ we study in details the parallel retrieval performed by the system and in Sec.~$5$ we give some insights in the numerical methods exploited; finally, Sec.~$6$ is left for discussions on results and on future perspectives.
+In section $2$ we review the minimal, fully-connected model previously introduced in \cite{JTB}, while in Sec.~$3$ we explain how dilution is introduced and we scaffold the statistical-mechanics analysis; then, in Sec.~$4$ we study in details the parallel retrieval performed by the system and in Sec.~$5$ we give some insights in the numerical methods exploited; in Sec.~$6$, we model the occurrence of lymphocytosis and see how it might be related autoimmune phenomena; finally, Sec.~$7$ is left for discussions on results and on future perspectives.
+Technical details concerning the analytical and numerical solutions of the model are collected in the appendices.